dxvwu/genhouse-ux-survey-analysis/README.md

 ---

+## Dataset Privacy Note

+The full survey dataset is not shared publicly to protect participant privacy.
+This repository includes a small anonymized sample dataset in `/data/` for demonstration purposes.

+---

+## Key Questions Explored
+- What are the biggest challenges preventing designers from applying to jobs?
+- How confident are junior designers in their portfolios?

+---

 ## Key Questions Explored
 - What are the biggest challenges preventing designers from applying to jobs?
 - How confident are junior designers in their portfolios?